* Was a member of the Communist Workers Party.

 * Served as Interim Executive Director of the North Carolina NAACP

-In 1975, Rosalyn, then a young African American divorcee, was living in Chapel Hill, North Carolina with her two children.
-At the time, Don Pelles, who is white, was a “practice teacher” in the classroom of Rosalyn’s oldest son.
-Mr. Pelles eventually approached Rosalyn about the primary teacher’s behavior toward her son, which he suggested was racist.
-A relationship evolved from this encounter, and the two were married in 1977.
+Rosalyn “Roz” Pelles is a black political and social activist who was born in October 1948.
+In 1975 she was a young divorcee living in Chapel Hill, North Carolina with her two children, when she met Don Pelles, a white Jew who was serving as a “practice teacher” in the classroom of Rosalyn’s oldest son.
+At one point, Mr. Pelles informed Rosalyn that the primary teacher in charge of that class had been treating her son badly, perhaps even in a racist manner.
+A relationship evolved from this encounter between Rosalyn and Mr. Pelles, and the two eventually married in 1977.

 At an April 2007 congressional press conference, Pelles spoke out in favor of the Employment Non-Discrimination Act, a bill seeking to outlaw “discrimination on the basis of sexual orientation and gender identity or expression.”

-Also in 2007, Pelles made a bid for the Maryland Democratic Central Committee delegate seat previously held by her late friend Jane Lawton, but was defeated.
+Also in 2007, Pelles made an unsuccessful bid for the Maryland Democratic Central Committee delegate seat that had previously been held by her late friend, Maryland political figure Jane Lawton.